arnabroy734/laptop_price_prediction/README.md

  - The encoded data is then fit to [**NearestNeighbour**](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.NearestNeighbors.html#sklearn.neighbors.NearestNeighbors) model.
 Cosine similarity is used to find as the metric.
  - The Recommendation object is then saved inside [**/models**](models).

+### 6. prediction
+This module is used during runtime.
+Two separate classes are created inside this module -
+ - **PredictionPipeline** : de-serialises the encoder and best model objects, input data is first passed to encoder and then to best model for prediction.
+ - **RecommendationPipeline** : de-serialises the Recommendation object, input data is fed to recommender and top five results are returned.

+### 7. logs
+The purpose of this module is to save logs to database.
+Each log has a module name (e.g., training or preprocessing), timestamp, type (success or failure) and log message.
+During development the logs were stored as plain text file but it was migrated to MongoDB Atlas afterwards.
+The connection url is saved inside .env file which is not shared for security purpose.

 ## Technologies Used
 #### 1. Web Scraping
 <img src="https://scrapy.org/img/scrapylogo.png" width=300>